eelcocramer/node-bluetooth-serial-port/README.md

 # Limitations

 * Tested on Linux
+* Experimental support for OS X
-* Available for Linux and BSD like systems
+* Available for OS X and Linux
-* Not available (yet) for Windows and Mac OS X
+* Not available for Windows
 * Data is passed as strings

-# Pre-requests
+# Pre-requests on Linux

 * Needs Bluetooth development packages to build